mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 All information around Hetzner CAPI provider can be found on the official github page: https://github.com/syself/cluster-api-provider-hetzner

 ## Deploy cluster
-The Hetzner CAPI controller manager is up and running so we can deploy our first Hetzner based cluster.
+The Hetzner CAPI controller manager is up and running so the Hetzner based cluster can be deployed.
 The first steps are exporting all required environment variables to configure the template.

 ````
 $ export HCLOUD_TOKEN="<Hetzner rw api token>"